vpasquier/metaflow_examples_demo/README.md

 # Prolaio DS Demo

-## Example of Google Collab running on top of Bigquery and GCS
+## Basic tooling: Google Collab running on top of Bigquery and GCS

+The goal is to show how to run a python notebook in Google Collab on top of Google Bigquery and Google Storage:

-- Please copy and paste the content of [demo_collab.ipynb](demo_collab.ipynb) in Google Collab
+- Using the Google Python Client
+- Using custom libraries like `prolaiotoolkit`

+Please see this notebook:

+## Advanced tooling: Metaflow

+The goal is to show how to use Metaflow to:
-- Run the python notebook in collab to see the results and the different cells executions
+- Run in the cloud very easily a notebook

-## Example of Metaflow running two model training with same dataset
+- Train/Evaluate/Serve models
+- Save models and promote them in production

 To run locally:
 - `poetry install` to install the project